Russia tops medals table as Games end amid doping scandals

 Bach said the number of cases proved that the system of testing athletes was working.

 "The number of cases for me is not really relevant.
-What is important is that we see that the system works," he said, addressing reporters hours before the closing ceremony.
+What is important is that we see that the system works," he said.

 Bach said Sochi had undergone an "amazing transformation" from somewhere that looked more like a "Stalinist-style sanatorium city" in the mid-1990s to an Olympic host city with state-of-the-art venues.